shivaprasad2394/c/skillup_discussion.md

 **Dangling pointer**:-When the reference object is deleted or Deallocated without Changing the value of the pointer.it creates a problem because the pointer is still pointing the memory that is no longer available.

 **Wild pointer**:-A pointer Not initialized properly proir to its First use is Know as wild pointer.
+**malloc” or “memory allocation”** method in C is used to dynamically allocate a single large block of memory with the specified size.

+- It returns a pointer of type void which can be cast into a pointer of any form.
+- It doesn’t Iniatialize memory at execution time so that it has initializes each block with the default garbage value initially.

+		Syntax:
+		ptr = (cast-type*) malloc(byte-size)
+		For Example:
+		ptr = (int*) malloc(100 * sizeof(int));

+**calloc” or “contiguous allocation”** method in C is used to dynamically allocate the specified number of blocks of memory of the specified type.

+- it is very much similar to malloc() but has two different points and these are:
+- It initializes each block with a default value ‘0’.
+- It has two parameters or arguments as compare to malloc().

+		Syntax:

+		ptr = (cast-type*)calloc(n, element-size);
+		here, n is the no. of elements and element-size is the size of each element.
+		For Example:
+		ptr = (float*) calloc(25, sizeof(float));
+		This statement allocates contiguous space in memory for 25 elements each with the size of the float.

+**realloc” or “re-allocation”** method in C is used to dynamically change the memory allocation of a previously allocated memory.

+- In other words, if the memory previously allocated with the help of malloc or calloc is insufficient, realloc can be used to dynamically re-allocate memory. - - re-allocation of memory maintains the already present value and new blocks will be initialized with the default garbage value.

+		Syntax:

+		ptr = realloc(ptr, newSize);

+		where ptr is reallocated with new size 'newSize'.

+		// Dynamically allocate memory using calloc()
+	    ptr = (int*)calloc(n, sizeof(int));

+        // Dynamically re-allocate memory using realloc()
+        ptr = realloc(ptr, n * sizeof(int));

 # Big Endian V/S Little Endian